mephistolist/godev/README.md

 ```
 From there you may copy the 'godev' binary from your current folder to /usr/bin or somewhere in PATH.
 If on Windows this will probably be C:\Windows\System32.
 For more information on build options, see the INSTALL file.

-Lastly, if you need to run a command in commands.txt with sudo and a password, you can something like the following:
+If you need to run a command in commands.txt with sudo and a password, you can something like the following:
 ```
 echo "P@55w0rd" | sudo -S whoami
 ```